How Do Companies Act? – Accounting to Save The Planet and People

 Are the basic accounting principles that have developed over hundreds of years still fit for purpose?
 The principles upon which accounting and reporting are based have a massive influence on the world we live in, on relative prices and on investment flows.
 The relationships are becoming ever more critical between business and society, and between financial markets and inequality.
 We believe that we should be having a wider discussion on the nature of accounting principles.
 They are a public good and have been socially constructed but they are not generally considered when we think about solutions to global challenges.

-The Companies Act 2006 provides the structure around the environment in which businesses operate, and we believe by changing the wording in various sections, we can create a more rigorous environment which businesses operate, and will allow us as investors, even in our own pensions, to have more power over what our money is invested in, and increase our buying power.
+The Companies Act 2006 provides the structure around the environment in which businesses operate, and we believe by changing the wording in various sections, we can create a more rigorous environment in which businesses operate, and will allow us as investors, even in our own pensions, to have more power over what our money is invested in, and increase our buying power.

 Why are we doing this now?